 In early September, you will follow an induction programme.
 This is usually when you will find out about College facilities, meet staff and other students and be given details of your programme of study.

 How do I pay for my course?

 Full-time further education courses are free up to the age of 19.
-If you are 19 or over on August 31 prior to the start of your course, you may still be entitled to help with your fees (for full-time courses starting in September 2016).
+If you are 19 or over on August 31 prior to the start of your course, you may still be entitled to help with your fees.
 However, this will depend on the course and your individual circumstances.

 There are no concessions available on higher education courses, however you can apply for a government student loan.
 For details on these loans and an application form please click here.